Information for Councils

 That council:

-a) Endorses the International Campaign to Abolish Nuclear Weapons Cities Appeal, which reads: “Our city/town is deeply concerned about the grave threat that nuclear weapons pose to communities throughout the world.
+b) Notes that our city/town is deeply concerned about the grave threat that nuclear weapons pose to communities throughout the world.
 We firmly believe that our residents have the right to live in a world free from this threat.
-Any use of nuclear weapons, whether deliberate or accidental, would have catastrophic, far‐reaching and long‐lasting consequences for people and the environment.”

 After the Council or Mayor has decided to endorse the Cities Appeal via a decision or motion, please email australia@icanw.org

-How councils might respond to a nuclear attack
+How might councils be involved in responding to a nuclear attack?

 The list below, compiled by Mayors for Peace Fremantle, outlines just some of the coordination efforts that would fall within councils’ responsiblity following the immediate impacts of a nuclear detonation.